dbt-labs/docs.getdbt.com/website/docs/reference/global-configs.md

 ## Failing fast

 Supply the `-x` or `--fail-fast` flag to `dbt run` to make dbt exit immediately if a single resource fails to build.
-If other models are in-progress when the first model fails, then dbt will terminate the connections for these still-running models.
+If other <Term id="model">models</Term> are in-progress when the first model fails, then dbt will terminate the connections for these still-running models.

 For example, you can select four models to run, but if a failure occurs in the first model, the failure will prevent other models from running: